slick/slick/slick/src/sphinx/direct-embedding.rst

 Queries may result in sequences of arbitrarily nested tuples, which may also contain objects representing complete rows.
 E.g.

 .. includecode:: code/DirectEmbedding.scala#nesting

-The direct embedding currently does not feature insertion of data.
-Instead you can use the :ref:`lifted embedding <lifted-embedding>` or :doc:`plain SQL queries <sql>`.